SiDtheTurtle/CentauriComms/README.md

 - I asked it to scrape the commands from the afformentioned GitHub page, but it continually daydreamed a set of made up codes, even though it insisted it got it from that page.
 The codes were close enough to reality that if you weren't reviewing the script, it would compile, but nothing would return from the printer.
 - Sometimes it would just go nuts and we-write stuff that was working, into non-working code.

 For full disclosure, you can see the 'vibe coding' session that created this code here: https://gemini.google.com/share/ab5c890f2540.
+I have since refactored the code to make it easier to read and understand.

 # Set-up
 1. Install Python.